nutritrace Svelte Themes

 Wellness scores — how they're computed

-Sleep Trace Sleep Score (computed — Fitbit API doesn't expose its own) Native overallSleepScore Native sleep score when present Trace Sleep Score
+Sleep Trace Sleep Score (computed — Google Health API doesn't expose Fitbit's own) Native overallSleepScore Native sleep score when present Trace Sleep Score

 Daily Readiness Trace Readiness (computed) Trace Readiness (computed) Trace Readiness (computed) Trace Readiness (computed)

-Trace Sleep Score combines sleep duration, deep / REM percentages, SpO₂, HRV, and efficiency into a single 0–100 value (formula in server/routes/fitbit.js).
+Trace Sleep Score combines sleep duration, deep / REM percentages, SpO₂, HRV, and efficiency into a single 0–100 value.
 Trace Readiness weighs HRV against a 30-day baseline plus resting HR and last night's sleep, with an activity-spike penalty.
-Trace Stress is a 7-day-smoothed inverse of HRV + RHR + sleep (formula in server/lib/wellness-scores.js).
+Trace Resilience replaces the older numeric stress score with a categorical bucket (Optimal / Balanced / Low) computed from three pillars — Physical Calmness (HRV + RHR vs baseline), Activity Balance (acute-to-chronic workload ratio over 7 vs 28 days), and Sleep Patterns.
+Formulas live in server/lib/wellness-scores.js and server/lib/google-health.js.

 These scores prioritize day-to-day consistency across whatever data sources you've connected.
 They're not intended to match what each device's own app shows — readings may differ from device-native scores.